 Study title: Psychosocial aspects of genomic testing for breast cancer risk

-For this study, 400 participants of the ViP study (200 women with a personal history of breast cancer and 200 women with a family history of breast cancer) have been invited to receive their research genomic test result.
-Participants are asked to complete a questionnaire before they receive their result, 2 weeks after receiving the result and 12 months after receiving their result.
-The aim of the study is to assess how interested participants are in receiving this information, their thoughts and feelings about their decision to receive or not receive their test result and how the test result affected them.
-All participants who opted to receive their research result have now done so and we anticipate the final questionnaires will be completed early 2020.
-We hope that the results of this study will help us to understand the best way to offer this testing in the clinics in the future.
+For this study, 400 participants of the ViP study (200 women with a personal history of breast cancer and 200 women with a family history of breast cancer) were invited to receive their research 'polygenic testing' result.
+Participants were asked to complete a questionnaire before they received their result, 2 weeks after receiving the result and 12 months after receiving their result.
+The aim of the study was to assess how interested participants are in receiving this information, their thoughts and feelings about their decision to receive or not receive their test result and how the test result affected them.
+The results indicate that polygenic risk testing is not associated with adverse psychological and behavioural outcomes.
+The results also showed that uptake of polygenic testing for breast cancer risk varies according to several testing- and patient-related factors.
+Knowledge of these factors will facilitate the implementation of polygenic testing in clinical practice and support informed decision-making by patients.

 A/Prof Bettina Meiser